Ameem/EDEN-smart-contracts/Readme.md

-## EDEN smart contracts & EDN Token
+## EDEN Smart Contracts & EDN Token

 EDEN or Engineering, Design & Entrepreneurship in Nature is a city of engineers with full labratory and research and development resources located in nature and a distributed support system of open source developers across the world.
 Contributors to projects are rewarded in EDN Tokens in addition to gaining access to a variety of benefits and access as listed below.
 For more information visit the <a href="http://www.cityofeden.io/">visit the website.</a>